kurtschlueter/solace/DISCUSSION.md

 Friday 12/5/2025 ~11:00am: Started working again.
 DB set up.
 Friday 12/5/2025 ~11:38am: Paused working.
 At this stage I am 1 hour 8 minutes in.
 Friday 12/5/2025 ~~1:00pm: Started working again.
-Styling
+Styling Friday 12/5/2025 ~1:30pm: Paused working.
+At this stage I am 1 hour 38 minutes in.
+Monday 12/8/2025 ~12:20pm: Started working again.
+Pagination and Search Monday 12/8/2025 ~ 12:45: Stopped.
+2 hours.

+# What I completed

+## Console Errors

 The first thing I did was install packages and ran local dev.
 The console showed some errors and warnings that I cleaned up right away.

-## Console Errors

 `<th>` cannot be a child of `<thead>`
 ![th_cannot_be_child_of_head](./docs/images/th_cannot_be_child_of_head.png)